mIBRAHIM707/Semester-4-Notes/CS 232 DBMS/Notes.md

 *   **Chen Model:** Uses `1` and `M` symbols to represent cardinality.
 *   **Crow’s Foot:** A graphical notation that uses "crow's feet" to represent the "many" side of a relationship.
 It's a visual way to represent cardinality.

-### Exam-Style Questions:
+## Week 4: Exam-Style Question Answers

-*   Explain the different degrees of relationships (unary, binary, ternary) in ER diagrams.
+1.  **Explain the different degrees of relationships (unary, binary, ternary) in ER diagrams.
+Give an example of each.**

+    *   *Unary (Recursive):* A relationship between instances of the same entity.
+        *   *Example:* `Employee supervises Employee`.
+    *   *Binary:* A relationship between two different entities.
+        *   *Example:* `Student enrolls in Course`.
+    *   *Ternary:* A relationship among three different entities.
+        *   *Example:* `Doctor prescribes Medicine to Patient`.

+2.  **Describe the different types of mapping cardinalities (1:1, 1:M, M:N).
+Give an example of each.**

+    *   *1:1 (One-to-One):* One instance of entity A is related to one instance of entity B, and vice versa.
+        *   *Example:* `One passport ↔ one person`.
+    *   *1:M (One-to-Many):* One instance of entity A can be related to multiple instances of entity B, but each instance of entity B is related to only one instance of entity A.
+        *   *Example:* `One customer ↔ multiple orders`.
+    *   *M:N (Many-to-Many):* One instance of entity A can be related to multiple instances of entity B, and vice versa.
+        *   *Example:* `Students enroll in multiple courses; courses have multiple students`.

+3.  **What is a bridge entity (associative entity)?
+Why is it needed for many-to-many relationships?**

+    *   *Bridge Entity (Associative Entity):* A table used to implement many-to-many relationships in a relational database.
+It contains foreign keys referencing the primary keys of the two entities involved in the relationship.
+    *   *Why Needed:* Relational databases cannot directly represent many-to-many relationships.
+A bridge entity decomposes the M:N relationship into two 1:M relationships.

+4.  **Explain the difference between total participation and partial participation constraints.
 Give an example of each.
-*   Describe the different types of mapping cardinalities (1:1, 1:M, M:N).
-Give an example of each.
-*   What is a bridge entity (associative entity)?
-Why is it needed for many-to-many relationships?
-*   Explain the difference between total participation and partial participation constraints.
-Give an example of each.
-How are they represented in ER diagrams?
+How are they represented in ER diagrams?**

+    *   *Total Participation (Mandatory):* All instances of an entity *must* participate in the relationship.
+Represented by a *double line* in ER diagrams.
+        *   *Example:* `Every license must belong to an employee`.
+    *   *Partial Participation (Optional):* Not all instances of an entity are required to participate in the relationship.
+Represented by a *single line* in ER diagrams.
+        *   *Example:* `Not all employees have a license`.

-*   How do structural constraints (min, max) provide a more precise definition of relationships?
+5.  **How do structural constraints (min, max) provide a more precise definition of relationships?**

+    Structural constraints (min, max) specify the *minimum* and *maximum* number of instances of one entity that can be related to an instance of another entity, providing a more precise definition than just cardinality alone.

-*   Draw an ER diagram for a library database, including entities like Books, Authors, and Patrons, and relationships like "borrows" and "writes."
+6.  **Draw an ER diagram for a library database, including entities like Books, Authors, and Patrons, and relationships like "borrows" and "writes."
 Specify the cardinality and participation constraints for each relationship.
-Use Crow's Foot notation.
+Use Crow's Foot notation.**

+    (Due to the limitations of text-based responses, I cannot draw an ER diagram.
+However, I can describe it):

+    *   Entities:
+        *   Book (BookID, Title, ISBN, PublicationYear)
+        *   Author (AuthorID, Name, Bio)
+        *   Patron (PatronID, Name, Address, PhoneNumber)
+    *   Relationships:
+        *   Writes (Author writes Book): M:N relationship.
+A bridge table "BookAuthor" (BookID, AuthorID) is needed.
+Cardinality using Crow's Foot: Author --<  BookAuthor >-- Book (Crow's foot on both sides).
+Participation constraints: Total participation of BookAuthor with both Author and Book.
+        *   Borrows (Patron borrows Book): M:N relationship.
+A bridge table "Loan" (LoanID, PatronID, BookID, LoanDate, DueDate) is needed.
+Cardinality using Crow's Foot: Patron --< Loan >-- Book (Crow's foot on both sides).
+Participation constraints: Total participation of Loan with both Patron and Book.

-*   Consider a database for a social media platform.
-Identify the entities and relationships, including cardinalities and participation constraints.
+7.  **Consider a database for a social media platform.
+Identify the entities and relationships, including cardinalities and participation constraints.**

+    *   Entities:
+        *   User (UserID, Username, Email, Password, ProfilePicture)
+        *   Post (PostID, UserID, Timestamp, Content)
+        *   Comment (CommentID, PostID, UserID, Timestamp, Content)
+    *   Relationships:
+        *   User creates Post: 1:M relationship (one user can create multiple posts).
+Total participation of Post (every post must be created by a user).
+        *   Post has Comments: 1:M relationship (one post can have multiple comments).
+Total participation of Comment (every comment must belong to a post).
+        *   User likes Post: M:N relationship (one user can like multiple posts, and one post can be liked by multiple users).
+A bridge table "Likes" (UserID, PostID) would be needed.

 ## Week 05 - Mandatory/Optional Cardinality, ERD Example, and Keys - Enhanced Notes